U.S. Route 1 in North Carolina: South Carolina to Southern Pines

+Southern Pines to Raleigh

 Near the Moore County line, US 1 becomes a four-lane divided expressway, with five-lane boulevard segments in Pinebluff, Aberdeen, and the southern part of Southern Pines.
 Within Aberdeen, the route forms a concurrency with US 15/US 501/NC 211.
 US 1 follows a partially controlled-access expressway though Southern Pines, bypassing the downtown area.
 After North May Street, it becomes a brief four-lane arterial before returning to a partially controlled-access expressway after Aiken Road.
 It bypasses the small towns of Vass and Cameron, where it crosses NC 690 and NC 27, respectively.
 Crossing into Lee County, it merges with US 15/US 501 a second time just south of the community of Tramway.

 Through Tramway, the route transitions to a four-lane undivided boulevard and then becomes a freeway bypassing Sanford.
 The route will remain a freeway through to the north side of Raleigh.
 Outside of Sanford, US 1/US 15/US 501 briefly run concurrent with NC 87 and then intersect US 421, which provides access to Lillington and Wilmington southbound and Greensboro and Winston-Salem northbound.
 US 1 then splits from US 15/US 501 and NC 87, which go to the downtown area of Sanford with US 1 Business (US 1 Bus.) following US 1's original route with them.
 Passing by the Chatham County community of Moncure, it enters Wake County and passes near the Shearon Harris Nuclear Power Plant and Harris Lake.
 Passing between Apex to the north and Holly Springs to the south, the route has an interchange with NC 540 (Triangle Expressway) and merges with US 64 as it crosses into Cary.
 At the Raleigh–Cary line, near the Crossroads Plaza shopping center, it has an interchange with I-40 and begins an 11 mi concurrency with I-440 along the Raleigh Beltline.
 Along the beltline, there are interchanges with NC 54, Wade Avenue, US 70/NC 50 (Glenwood Avenue), and several other local Raleigh thoroughfares.